Bhima Koregaon: Hacker planted evidence on Stan Swamy’s computer, says forensic report

 A report by a United States-based digital forensics firm has said that a hacker planted evidence on a device owned by tribal rights activist Stan Swamy, who was accused of involvement in the Bhima Koregaon violence case, The Washington Post reported on Tuesday.

-The analysis was released by Massachusetts-based firm Arsenal Consulting, which had previously made similar revelations about other accused persons Surendra Gadling and Rona Wilson.
+The analysis was released by Massachusetts-based digital forensics firm Arsenal Consulting, which had previously made similar revelations about other accused persons Surendra Gadling and Rona Wilson.

+Swamy died in custody at a Mumbai hospital on July 5 last year, nearly nine months after he was arrested under the Unlawful Activities (Prevention) Act.
+The 84-year-old had suffered from multiple ailments, including Parkinson’s disease and had contracted the coronavirus infection at the Taloja prison at Navi Mumbai.

 Arsenal Consulting said that Swamy had been targeted by an extensive malware campaign for nearly five years till his device was seized by the police in June 2019.
-In that duration, the hacker had complete control over the activist’s computer, and placed dozens of files in a hidden folder without his knowledge, according to The Washington Post.
+In that duration, the hacker had complete control over the activist’s computer and placed dozens of files in a hidden folder without his knowledge, according to The Washington Post.

-Swamy died in custody at a Mumbai hospital nearly nine months after he was arrested under the Unlawful Activities (Prevention) Act.
-The 84-year-old had suffered from multiple ailments, including Parkinson’s disease and had contracted the coronavirus infection at the Taloja prison at Navi Mumbai.
+According to the digital forensics firm, the hacker used WinSCP – a free file transfer tool for Windows – to copy over 24,000 files and folders from Swamy’s computer onto the hacker’s own server.
+Arsenal Consulting said that the hacker planted documents on the Jesuit priest’s computer for the first time in July 2017 and continued to do so for two years.

+In October 2014, Swamy’s device was infected with NetWire, a malware that can upload and download documents from a target’s computer and also access emails as well as passwords.